Exact quantum dynamics for two-level systems with time-dependent driving: analytical-assisted solutions

+Finally, we deal with these important parameters.
+Substituting Eq.(\ref{evopra}) into Eq.(\ref{Relation}), we can express $\alpha(t)$ in terms of $\kappa(t)$ as,

+where $\theta=\theta_{1}-\theta_{2}$.
 Since $\Delta$ and $\varphi$ need to be real, $\alpha(t)$, defined in terms of them, also needs to be real.
-This restriction ensures that the imaginary part of right side of Eq.(\ref{Alpha}) to be zero.
+With this consideration, we can separate the complex function $\kappa(t)$ into its real and imaginary parts, labeling them as $\kappa_R(t)$ and $\kappa_I(t)$.
+This allows us to separate the right side in Eq.(\ref{Alpha}) into its real and imaginary components.
+Furthermore, considering the restriction that $\alpha(t)$ is real, it ensures the right side of Eq.(\ref{Alpha}) contains no imaginary terms.
 Thus, we get,